 Dawn Halkuff, Marla Persky and Jeffrey Sherman serve on the nominating and corporate governance committee, which is chaired by Marla Persky.
 Our board of directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq rules.
-During the fiscal year ended December 31, 2019, the nominating and corporate governance committee met six times.
-The nominating and corporate governance committee's responsibilities include:
+During the fiscal year ended December 31, 2020, the nominating and corporate governance committee met five times.
+The nominating and corporate governance committee is responsibilities include:

-- · developing and recommending to the board of directors criteria for board and committee membership; - · establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - · reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - · recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - · developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of our board of directors and management.
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us: - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; - overseeing the evaluation of our board of directors and management; and - evaluating the Company's environmental, social, and governance ("ESG") efforts and initiatives.